Suggestions for questions for my Christianity Today interview with Stanley Hauerwas about Hannah’s Child?

 See also my category Stanley Hauerwas for more posts about Hauerwas.

-9 replies on “Suggestions for questions for my Christianity Today interview with Stanley Hauerwas about Hannah’s Child?”
+9 responses to “Suggestions for questions for my Christianity Today interview with Stanley Hauerwas about Hannah’s Child?”

 – How does he feel about recent tendencies to critique his work as ‘too ecclesiocentric?’